zamith/cargo-website/source/index.md

 <span style="font-weight: bold" class="s1">   Compiling</span> color v1.0.0 (https://github.com/bjz/color-rs.git)
 <span style="font-weight: bold" class="s1">   Compiling</span> hello-world v0.1.0</code></pre>

-# Test files
+# Tests

-You can run your tests with `cargo test`, which by default will assume that they are on your project's main file.
-In the example it would be `hello-world.rs`.
+You can run your tests with `cargo test`, which by default will:

+* Compile your library's unit tests, which are in files reachable from `lib.rs`.
+Any sections marked with `#[cfg(test)]` will be included.
+* Compile your library's integration tests, which are located in `tests`.
+Files in `tests` load in your library by using `extern crate
+  <library-name>` like any other code that depends on it.
+* Compile your library's examples.

 If you want to change the place `cargo` looks for the tests you can specify it on your `Cargo.toml`.